PSBP-Library/psbp002/README.md

   // ...
 ```

-Some members can be defined in terms of members of `SequentialComposition` and members of `Product` itself.
+Some members can be defined in terms of members of `SequentialComposition` and simpler members of `Product` itself.

 ### Defining `Let` in `LocalDefinition`